Acupuncture is an energetic, powerful medical practice used for over 5000 years to effectively restore and maintain health and vitality.

 Our experience confirms that acute issues benefit from more frequent acupuncture treatments over a shorter period of time, while chronic issues benefit from less frequent acupuncture treatments over a longer period of time.

-JoseLo Gutierrez, M.Ac, L.Ac licensed acupuncturist, has been utilizing Oriental medicine to care for clients since 1998.
-He combines his knowledge of acupuncture and manual therapies such as Cupping, Guasha, Moxibustion, Shiatsu, Tuina, Acupressure, and Thai massage techniques to best suit the needs of his clients.
-His dream of working in a community acupuncture clinic led to the opening of City Acupuncture Circle in 2012.
-His work as a therapist stems from an understanding of the natural capacity of the human body to heal itself, and his style reflects an appreciation of the balancing properties of these ancient medical practices.
+JoseLo Gutierrez, M.Ac, L.Ac — Licensed acupuncturist, has been studying and practicing Oriental medicine to care for clients since 1998.
+He combines his knowledge of Acupuncture and manual therapies such as Cupping, Guasha, Moxibustion, Shiatsu, Tuina, Acupressure, Thai massage techniques, and movement modalities of Tai Chi and Chi Kong to best suit the needs of his clients.
+His dream offering his gift to the community led to the opening of City Acupuncture Circle in 2012.

-He currently divides his time living between DC and the West coast, where he teaches Chinese Medicine when he’s not treating patients in DC.
-He is in town one week a month.
-Look up our schedule to check his availability.
+He currently divides his time between DC and the Bay Area, where he teaches Chinese Medicine when he’s not treating patients in DC.

 He studied massage therapy at AKS Massage School in Northern VA, where he later worked as a guest teacher.
-He was also trained in Thai massage at the Kata Institute in Phuket, Thailand, and apprenticed with Chinese doctors in Taiwan, Colombia and Ecuador learning different Oriental manual medicine therapies, Tai Chi Chuan and acupuncture.
+He also trained in Thai massage at the Kata Institute in Phuket, Thailand, and has apprenticed with Chinese doctors in Taiwan, Colombia and Ecuador learning different Oriental manual medicine therapies, Tai Chi Chuan, Chi Kong and Acupuncture.
 His background in Psychology and Physical Therapy serves to bridge Eastern and Western approaches to one’s dynamic self.

 Seth Shamon, M.Ac., L.Ac. has been studying and practicing acupuncture and Chinese medicine since January 2013.
 Since starting as a clinical assistant at City Acupuncture Circle in March 2014 (and later becoming a licensed acupuncturist here in February 2016), Seth fell in love with the dynamic flow and accessibility and inclusivity of community acupuncture.